Global Economics Beginner's Guide

 Key Points

-• Reserve status gives issuer 'exorbitant privilege' (Valéry Giscard d'Estaing): cheap borrowing, sanctions leverage.
+- Reserve status gives issuer 'exorbitant privilege' (Valéry Giscard d'Estaing 1965): cheap borrowing, ability to issue debt in own currency, sanctions leverage.

 Central banks